coleaydelotte/Animal-Classification/README.md

 Original dataset is in italian but we have logic in our notebook to translate it properly.

 Computer vision model built with Tensorflow and Keras.

+the final model is in the repo under the file name: `best_model.keras`